Getaway Car

 Angela & Uncle Jerry identify self-reflection as the central concern of the song.
 Uncle Jerry states 'in a lot of ways, I think the poem's about self-reflection.
 Like why she did this thing.
 Why did I do it to me?
 Why did I escape him?
 Why did I do it to the other guy?'
 He notes multiple moments of self-admission throughout, 'I was lying to myself,' 'I needed a reason,' 'should have known I'd be the first to leave', and argues these self-reflective elements are what draw listeners in through what he calls Edgar Allan Poe's open window for reader participation.
 After hearing the song, Uncle Jerry revises his reading to note the apologetic tone reinforces the self-reflection: she's not just escaping but reckoning with the cost of her actions.

-Uncle Jerry repeatedly emphasizes the song's constructed fictional universe and narrative architecture.
+Uncle Jerry repeatedly emphasises the song's constructed fictional universe and narrative architecture.
 He notes she 'likes to create a fictional universe' and tracks the narrative's careful construction: the formal affair setting, the triangle revealed across verses, the shift in who drives the car as the song progresses, and the omniscient narrator emerging in the post-chorus ('they never get far').
 He identifies the manipulation of first, second, and third person pronouns as a deliberate narrative strategy, and tracks the shift from indirect characterization (the unspoken thoughts in verse two) to the ellipsis in the final chorus where the driver is deliberately unnamed.

 Angela & Uncle Jerry discuss the triangle structure at length, the speaker uses one man to escape another, knowingly and with self-admitted deception.
 Uncle Jerry identifies the speaker as 'a trader to him and then she's a trader to him', betraying both men in the triangle.
 The bridge makes the betrayal explicit with the Bonnie and Clyde framing and 'us traitors never win.'
 After hearing the song, Uncle Jerry revised his reading to note the betrayal is carried out apologetically rather than triumphantly, 'she found a Patsy but she did so apologetically.
 She felt a little bit bad about it.'